Geek-MD/Media_Downloader/README.md

 - Delete a single file or all files in a directory via services.
 - Optional video resize subprocess during download (width/height).
 - Persistent status sensor (`sensor.media_downloader_status`) to track operations (`idle` / `working`).
+- Event support for download and resize (completed/failed).
 - Works with Home Assistant automations and scripts.

 ---